Stan. S. Katz

 The above 1917 reference photo presents: Baron Shibusawa Eiichi and Taka-Kawada: two of the Greatest Financiers in Japan.
 The photo was taken on the porch of Baron Shibusawa’s home.
 Shibusawa was known as the Father of Modern Banking and Economics in Japan (seen as the J. P. Morgan of Japan.)
 Above information: ”Journal of the American Asiatic Association” volume 17, March 1917-Dec.
 1917: the article is titled: Japan’s Prosperity The New Wealth and Its Measure of New Reserve Power written by S. Joseph Reed, Jr. (The article relates to Japan’s economy and to the shipbuilding industry.)
 Photo source: archives of the author of this blog post.

-ADDITIONAL DETAILS ABOUT THE 1920 original PHOTO segement:
+ADDITIONAL DETAILS ABOUT THE 1920 original PHOTO segment:

 This rare photo was discovered six years ago by the author of this blog post, while doing research for an illustrated biography on Prince Tokugawa Iesato (aka Prince Iyesato Tokugawa 1863-1940), titled: The Art of Peace.
 The biography highlights the significant political, economic, and social welfare contributions of Prince Tokugawa Iesato and Baron Shibusawa Eiichi who often allied with one another to achieve Japan’s domestic and international goals.
 It offers a new perspective on U.S. Japan relations, during the first half of the 20th Century.

-At first, it was largely a mystery as to who was in this 1920 photo, and what was the event that brought these individuals together?
+At first, it was largely a mystery as to who the individuals were and what the date of this photo was as well, and what was the event that brought these individuals together?
 This was not a press photo, which generally has description printed on the back.
-Research into newspaper archives found only one article that mentioned that large U.S. business delegation visited Japan in Dec.
+Research into newspaper archives found only one article that mentioned a large U.S. business delegation visiting Japan in Dec.
 18, 1908, but this article didn’t list even one name of the U.S. delegates.
 This article did however state that the U.S. delegation was met by leading Japanese, but none of those Japanese were identified.

 It appeared that this photo was most likely taken as a personal memory of Frank A. Vanderlip and his business delegation’s visit to Japan.